curv3d/curv/docs/Shape_Atlas.rst

 In one or more of the shape arguments, it's the structure of the distance field that matters, and not just the shape represented by that distance field.

+Thus, if you want predictable and repeatable behaviour, you should restrict distance field arguments to shape expressions that are documented to produce either an exact or a mitred distance field.
+In other cases, where the SDF is only documented as "approximate", the implementation is subject to change.

+For all of the distance field operations, we only guarantee to compute a "good" bounding box estimate if the distance field arguments are exact.
+Otherwise, the bounding box may be "bad" (too small to contain the resulting shape), and the user may need to fix this by calling ``set_bbox``.

+* The reason is, for distance field operations, we need a lower bound on the ratio by which the distance field underestimates the distance to the boundary in order to compute a good bounding box estimate.
+  For mitred distance fields in general, there is no lower bound.
+It's possible to determine lower bounds for some shape operations, but not in general.
+* Other approaches: Compute this lower bound (if available), and store it in the shape, which is added complexity.
+Or, use an automatic bounding box estimator that uses distance field evaluation.

 Level Set Operations
 --------------------
 The level set at ``d`` of a distance field is the set of all points whose distance value is ``d``.